 - DISENGAGED the nurse client relationship without giving reasonable notice to the qualified person (supervisor, colleague, etc) so that others can make arrangements for continuation of nursing care.

 Examples of client abandonment include, but are not limited to:

 - Leaving the client without adequately providing arrangements for coverage

 - Leaving abruptly without giving the supervisor or qualified person adequate notice for replacing the nurse

 - Leaving without reporting to the oncoming shift

-- Accepting an assignment of client care and then leaving the nursing unit or client care setting without notifying the qualified person
+- Accepting an assignment of client care and then leaving the nursing unit or client care setting without notifying a qualified person

-- Sleeping in the break room or in an empty client room for a portion of his/her shift and is unavailable to assigned clients
+- Sleeping on the job for a portion of the shift, making them unavailable to assigned clients

 Situations NOT considered to be client abandonment, but are examples of employer-employee or contract issues of which the Board has no jurisdiction (salary, work conditions, hiring and termination policies):